stochasticHydroTools/SlenderBody/Python/Examples/README.md

 by O. Maxian, A. Donev, and A. Mogilner.
 Biophysical Journal, April 2022.
 See [bioarxiv](https://www.biorxiv.org/content/10.1101/2021.09.17.460819v2) for text and [BJ](https://www.cell.com/biophysj/fulltext/S0006-3495(22)00154-0) for published version.
-* [6] "Semiflexible bending fluctuations in inextensible slender filaments in Stokes flow: towards a spectral discretization," by O. Maxian, B. Sprinkle, and A. Donev, Jan.
-2022.
+* [6] "Bending fluctuations in semiflexible, inextensible, slender filaments in Stokes flow: towards a spectral discretization," by O. Maxian, B. Sprinkle, and A. Donev, Jan.
+2023.
 See [arxiv](link) for text.

 # Tests from [1]: